A simple mathematical model underlying Keller's individualized teaching method: An approximate model

+Equation (\ref{N}) is very general, and a direct description underlying any Keller-type course.
+If all coefficients $\alpha_{(i,j)}$ and $\beta_{(i,j)}$ are known, equation (\ref{N}) predicts the number of students $N_{(i,j)}$ in the $i$th opportunity of assessment, trying to pass the assessment related to the $j$th unit of content, in each moment of the course.
+The various elements that can affect such a course, for example, the number and quality of proctors and assistants, number of sessions, the quality of textbooks and other study materials, among others, can influence on a best (decreasing $\alpha$ and increasing $\beta$ parameters) or worse (increasing $\alpha$ and decreasing $\beta$) student performance.
+Specifically, if students make more use of assessment opportunities, $\alpha$ decreases and $\beta$ increases; on the contrary, taking less advantage of assessment opportunities, $\alpha$ increases and $\beta$ decreases.
+In other words, all these characteristics can be encapsulated into the parameters $\alpha_{(i,j)}$ and $\beta_{(i,j)}$.

+We point out that, in real situations, the use of equation (\ref{N}) may involve a large number of parameters $\alpha_{(i,j)}$ and $\beta_{(i,j)}$, requiring some computational effort.
+Therefore, certain approximations with the intention of generating a more simplified model need to be considered.
+For example, a simplification is obtained by assuming that, for a given $j$th unit, the probability of success in passing does not depend on which is the $i$th opportunity of assessment used by the student \cite{Bezerra-RBF-1974}.
+In other words, $\beta_{(i,j)}=b_j$, where $b_j$ is a value that only depends on $j$.

-From now on, let us focus on having an approximate mean behavior of a course based on the Keller plan.
-Then, we introduce certain approximations (labeled with Roman numerals), with the intention of generating a more treatable model for a general description for this system.
-Our approximation considers that: (i) there is no dropping out of the course, so that the number $N_s$ of students at any time will be always the same; (ii) all students use all the available opportunities of assessments; (iii) in each opportunity, a given student try to pass in just one of the $N_u$ units of content; (iv) $\tilde{\tau}_{(i,j)}\approx \tilde{\tau}$; (v) ${\tau}_{(i,j;k)}\approx\tau$; (vi) $\tilde{t}_{(i)}\approx \tilde{t}$.
-Considering these approximations, we can write:
+In order to obtain a simpler formula than those found in Ref. \cite{Bezerra-RBF-1974}, but which already captures the essential features underlying Keller-type individualized teaching methods, and also can be used by a wide audience interested in planning or investigating Keller-type courses, here we introduce additional approximations.
+From now on we focus on describing our proposal for an approximate average behavior of $N_{(i,j)}$ given in equation (\ref{N}).
+We consider that: (i) there is no dropping out of the course, so that the number $N_s$ of students at any time will be always the same; (ii) in each opportunity, a given student try to pass in just one of the $N_u$ units of content.
+Considering these approximations, we can write

-where $N_{(i,j)}$ is the number of students at the position $(i,j)$, and $\theta(N_{(i,j)})= 1$ if $N_{(i,j)}> 0$ and zero otherwise.
-The $\theta$ step function is used here to indicate that the time spent with the elaboration of an assessment (for a given unit) only have to be considered if there is a number of students different from zero at position $(i,j)$.